Program Details

 While you’re in Spain, activities and excursions will introduce you to issues, concepts, challenges/strengths, and interventions related to mental health and health care.
 This program will help you deepen understanding and abilities to apply cross-cultural competencies in mental health research, practice, and advocacy.

-Work with experts in the field and others to identify mental health trends, current issues, and care systems from Spain and the United States.
+Work with experts in psychology and related fields to identify mental health trends, current issues, and care systems from Spain and the United States.

 Housing & Meals